-The South African government has declared it a National Disaster and with over 95 milion coronavirus cases confirmed world wide, we understand that you are concerned about travelling right now.
+The National State of Disaster has finally ended, but with the virus still circulating you might still be concerned about travelling internationally.
 We hope to offer you reassurance, assistance and useful information regarding your South Africa Travel Online flight bookings below.

 If you need further information regarding COVID-19, please visit the government website www.sacoronavirus.co.za.